 Applying to the Major

-- is enrolled in the Faculty of Arts; has completed at least 54 credits of course work.
+- have completed at least 54 credits of course work;

-- has attained the minimum grade-point average established by the Department (this can vary annually, but it is typically around 65%)
+- have attained the minimum grade-point average established by the Department (this can vary annually, but it is typically around 65%)

 In order for a student to be admitted to the Major program for the 2022 Winter session, these requirements must be met by August 31.
 This means that if have not completed one or more of the prerequisite courses before the point of application, you will still be able to complete those courses in 2022S and still be admitted for 2022W.

 Please note that if you have completed fewer than 54 credits at the conclusion of 2021W, your year standing will remain at Year 2.
 This will affect your registration date for 2022W.

 - POLI 100 serves as a foundational course for the rest of our undergraduate course catalogue.
 We highly recommend that students take this course before taking POLI courses at a higher level.

 - In addition to POLI 100, 110, 101, and 240, we encourage students to take our other two foundational courses on Comparative Politics (220) and International Relations (260).

 To graduate with a major in political science, students must complete at least 42 credits, but not more than 60 credits, of political science in their overall 120 credits of the Bachelor of Arts (BA) degree.